gsheni/GeneticKnapsack/README.md

 1. Generate a random population of m chromosomes.

 2. Repeated change the population until your fitness criteria is satisfied.
-    *a.
+      a.
 Evaluate the fitness of each chromosome x in the population using a fitness function of your own creation.
       b.
 Select the two most-fit chromosomes from the population.
       c.
 Using a crossover probability (that you create yourself), “cross over” the parents to form a new offspring.
 (You should determine your own probability.)
       d.
 Using a mutation probability (that you create yourself), determine if each position in the chromosome should be mutated or not.
 The mutation probability should be low.
       e.
 Place the new offspring in the population.
 3. When the end condition is satisfied, return the best solution in the final population of chromosomes.

-Input to your Program
 A file called knapsack.txt, has these values in the order given: number of objects N capacity